-Jim Cole is the Chief Executive Officer and Vice Chairman of the Board of Directors for Country Club Trust Company.
+Jim Cole is the Vice Chairman of the Board of Directors for Country Club Trust Company.

 Jim was an attorney in private law practice in North Carolina before entering the trust industry with Wachovia Bank.
 After ten years in North Carolina, he moved to Kansas City and joined the Trust Department of Commerce Bank.
 Leaving Commerce Bank in 1983, he spent 17 years at the former First National Bank of Kansas City (now, Bank of America).
 Jim left Bank of America in 2000 to become the Executive Vice President in charge of the Trust Department of Country Club Bank (now Country Club Trust Company).